Blog

 What Are The Drawbacks Of A Playwright?

-Playwright has a smaller community compared to Selenium, and its ecosystem is still growing.
+The drawbacks of Playwright include a smaller community compared to Selenium.
 It also depends on its own test runner, which might require teams to adapt workflows.
 There can be a learning curve for teams unfamiliar with async programming models.

 Can I Use Selenium And Playwright Together?

-Yes, you can use both tools in the same project, but it requires careful management.
+Selenium and Playwright can be used together in one project, but it requires careful management.
 They don’t share the same drivers or architecture, so integration may increase complexity.
 It’s more common to use one or the other based on specific test requirements.

 How We Can Help You